tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ClientHello (without modification) except:

-- If a "key_share" extension was supplied in the HelloRetryRequest, replacing the list of shares with one from the indicated group.
+- If a "key_share" extension was supplied in the HelloRetryRequest, replacing the list of shares with a list containing a single KeyShareEntry from the indicated group.

 - Removing the "early_data" extension ({{early-data-indication}}) if one was present.
 Early data is not permitted after HelloRetryRequest.